indigo-astronomy/indigo/indigo_drivers/rotator_falcon/README.md

 ## Supported devices

 * PegasusAstro Falcon field rotator
+* PegasusAstro Falcon v2 field rotator (USB connection only)

 Single device is present on the first startup.
 Additional devices can be configured on runtime.
+Field derotation is not supported.

 ## Supported platforms